holt/backbone-structured-events/README.md

        return this;
     };

-Bind some events; this can happen in no particular order as the object structure is created or extended deterministically:
+Bind some events - this can happen in no particular order as the object structure is created or extended deterministically:

     obj.on('app.dialog.pre.first', first);
     obj.on('app.dialog.pre.second', second);